Glenturret: A portrait

 - ✨ Scotland's oldest distillery – history you can touch

-- 🌾 Floor Maltings – one of only seven in Scotland
+- 🌾 Floor maltings – one of only seven in Scotland

-- 💎 Lalique Luxury – Exclusive Collaborations
+- 💎 Lalique luxury – exclusive collaborations

 - 🍽️ Michelin ambitions – gastronomy at the highest level

-- 🥃 Craftsmanship perfection – only 440,000 liters/year
+- 🥃 Artisanal perfection – only 440,000 liters/year

 Our recommendation: